The Paleo diet is one of the most popular low-carb and high-protein diets around.

 - Breakfast: Acai bowl topped with fresh fruits (banana, strawberries, blueberries, pineapple), cacao nibs, and coconut chips.

-- Lunch: Turkey breast with lettuce, wrapped in paleo approved tortilla.
+- Lunch: Turkey breast with lettuce, wrapped in a paleo-approved tortilla.

 - Snack: Paleo plantain chips dipped in kale pesto.